arnabganguly/HDInsighthivemigration/README.md

 **Transaction Processing**

- - ACID tables are the default table type in Hive 3.x
+ - ACID tables are the default table type in Hive 3.x with performance as good as non Acid
  - Automatic query cache

  **Catalogs**